Admissions News and Announcements

 Do you accept International students?
 No, applicants must have lived in Canada for at least three years prior to August 1 of the year in which admission is being sought and must be a Canadian citizen or have Permanent Resident status by the application deadline.

 Which degree should I get to be eligible to apply for Medicine or which degree looks best on an application?
-Any four-year baccalaureate degree from an accredited degree-granting institution will be accepted.
+Any four-year bachelor's degree from an accredited degree-granting institution will be accepted.
 No degree holds more weight than another.

 How is a withdrawn course on my transcript treated?
 A withdrawn course noted on a transcript has no bearing on an application.

 How is a repeated course calculated?
-An initial course and a repeated course will both be counted if they fall within the courses used to calculate the UAA (see the Applicant Information Document).
+An initial course and a repeated course will both be counted if they fall within the courses used to calculate the UAA (see Applicant Information Document).

 Are summer courses counted?
 It does not matter what time of year courses are taken as long as the degree is awarded in the required timeframe as outlined in the Applicant Information Document.